Live Learning Lab — Emma Kupferman

 Bias in Social Work Practice — Anthony Natale

-Session Description: Bias in Social Work Practice: Understanding, Addressing, and Mitigating Bias is a three-hour continuing education session designed to strengthen ethical and reflective practice among social workers.
+Session Description: Ethical Social Work Practice and Bias: Recognizing, Addressing, and Reducing Harm is a three-hour continuing education session designed to strengthen ethical and reflective practice among social workers.
 Participants will explore how cognitive, social, and structural biases shape decision-making, client engagement, and organizational processes.
 The first hour examines foundational concepts and types of bias that influence perception and behavior.
 The second hour applies theory through realistic case scenarios, promoting awareness of how bias surfaces in assessment and intervention.
 The final hour focuses on actionable strategies for mitigating bias, including structured decision-making, accountability frameworks, and perspective-taking.
 Grounded in the NASW Code of Ethics, this session emphasizes self-reflection, professional responsibility, and the pursuit of equitable outcomes.
 Through guided analysis and applied learning, attendees will leave with tools to recognize, address, and reduce bias in their professional roles while advancing social work’s commitment to dignity, justice, and integrity.

 Speaker